-- How does demand uncertainty affect firms' investments, market structure, and welfare in an industry? - In industries with substantial sunk costs in entry or investment decisions, uncertainty can generate substantial inaction and amplification of shocks. - Because these non-linear costs, uncertainty can affect differently small and large firms, and therefore affect market structure, competition, and welfare.
+• How does demand uncertainty affect firms' investments, market structure, and welfare in an industry?

+• In industries with substantial sunk costs in entry or investment decisions, uncertainty can generate substantial inaction and amplification of shocks.

+• Since sunk costs are not proportional to firm size, uncertainty affects differently small and large firms.
+This affects market structure, competition, and welfare.

+• In some industries (e.g., construction) goverment activity contributes to demand uncertainty.
+Room for policy improvements.